 Seconds of Arc to Radians Converter

-Enter the angle in seconds of arc below to get the value converted to radians.
+Enter the angle in seconds of arc below to convert it to radians.

 Result in Radians: